Just be yourself.

 How to Be Yourself:

-These grounded me and began to shape my writing and my in-person interactions.
-And I hope they can help you too.
+These grounded me and began shaping my writing and my in-person interactions.
+And I hope they can help you, too.

 #1: Assume Intimacy

 You often hear people say, “Assume the best in people.”
 I actually have a slightly different mantra: